About Street Champions

 Health and safety

-The safety of all our volunteers is important to us.
-In your welcome pack you will find guidance on litter picking, a sample risk assessment for litter picking, and a list of safety dos and don’ts.
+In your welcome pack you will find guidance on litter picking, a sample risk assessment for litter picking and a list of safety dos and don’ts.

 We are here to support Street Champions.
 For more information, please email email@example.com